0

 SELECTED WORK

-Review of THE ACCIDENTALS by Guadalupe Nettel (Translated by Rosalind Harvey), for the TLS - 'not Like The OThers'
+Review of THE ACCIDENTALS by Guadalupe Nettel (Translated by Rosalind Harvey), the TLS -not Like The OThers

-review of CORRESPONDENCE PRIMARILY ON PAMELA AND CLARISSA, 1732–1749 by Louise Curran, George Justice and Sören Hammerschmidt, for the TLS - 'customer feedback'
+review of CORRESPONDENCE PRIMARILY ON PAMELA AND CLARISSA, 1732–1749 by Louise Curran, George Justice and Sören Hammerschmidt, the TLS - customer feedback

-review of How to Be Somebody Else by Miranda Pountney for the TLS -'Trying on a Life'
+review of How to Be Somebody Else by Miranda Pountney, the TLS -Trying on a Life

 INTERVIEWS